briancavalier/briancavalier.github.io/source/_posts/2013-05-03-async-programming-part-3-finally.markdown

 1. will always execute after `thisMightFail` and/or `recoverFromFailure`
 1. does not have access to the value returned by `thisMightFail`, or to the thrown exception (`e`), or to the value returned by `recoverFromFailure` [^finally-no-access].
-1. cannot, in this case, transform an exception thrown by `recoverFromFailure` back into a successful result[1].
+1. cannot, in this case, transform an exception thrown by `recoverFromFailure` back into a successful result[^finally-squelch-error].
 1. *can* change a successful result (returned by either `thisMightFail` or `recoverFromFailure`) into a failure if `alwaysCleanup` throws an exception.
 1. *can* substitute a new exception in place of one thrown by `recoverFromFailure`.
 That is, if both `recoverFromFailure` and `alwaysCleanup` throw exceptions, the one thrown by `alwaysCleanup` will propagate to the caller, and the one thrown by `recoverFromFailure` *will not*.